 In August 2016, the FASB issued ASU No. 2016-15, Statement of Cash Flows: Classification of Certain Cash Receipts and Cash Payments (ASU 2016-15).
 The amendment to this update addresses eight specific cash flow issues with the objective of reducing the existing diversity in practice.
 ASU 2016-15 is effective for the Company's interim and annual reporting periods during the year ending December 31, 2018, and all annual and interim reporting periods thereafter.
 Early adoption is permitted.
-The Company is currently evaluating the impact that the adoption of ASU 2016-15 will have on its consolidated financial statements and related disclosures.
+The Company is currently evaluating the impact that the adoption of ASU 2016-15 will have on its condensed consolidated financial statements and related disclosures.
+The Company expects that it will only affect the cash flow presentation of Intekrin contingent consideration related to compound transaction payment (see Note 3) when it ultimately settles.

 In October 2016, the FASB issued ASU No. 2016-16, Income Taxes: Intra-Entity Transfers of Assets Other Than Inventory (ASU 2016-16).
 This update is to improve the accounting for the income tax consequences of intra-entity transfers of assets other than inventory.
 ASU 2016-16 amends the guidance to recognize the income tax consequences of an intra-entity transfer of an asset other than inventory when the transfer occurs.
 Consequently, the amendments in this update eliminate the exception for an intra-entity transfer of an asset other than inventory.
 The amendments in this update do not include new disclosure requirements; however, existing disclosure requirements might be applicable when accounting for the current and deferred income taxes for an intra-entity transfer of an asset other than inventory.
 ASU 2016-16 is effective for the Company's interim and annual reporting periods during the year ending December 31, 2018, and all annual and interim reporting periods thereafter.
 Early adoption is permitted.
-The Company is currently evaluating the impact that the adoption of ASU 2016-16 will have on its consolidated financial statements and related disclosures.
+The Company does not expect that the adoption of ASU 2016-16 will have a material effect on its consolidated financial statements and related disclosures.